-- Property owners or property occupiers must be treated with respect and courtesy at all times. - The cultural lifestyles of the communities living in close proximity to the construction areas must be respected. - Cognisance of the adjacent Kathu Equestrian club must be taken, and appropriate measures, as described in this document and the Socio-economic Impact Assessment must be taken.
+- Property owners or property occupiers must be treated with respect and courtesy at all times. - The cultural lifestyles of the communities living in close proximity to the construction areas must be respected.

 7.11 EMERGENCY PREPAREDNESS & RESPONCE

 The following potential emergency situations have been identified and include the procedure for responding to, and for preventing and mitigating the environmental impacts that may be associated with them (also refer to Penalties and Fines).